-A nurse practitioner or registered nurse with a specific scope of clinical practice who has their requested scope of clinical practice denied, suspended or varied from their original request may appeal the decision to the LHN Chief Executive Officer.
-All credentialing and scope of clinical practice appeals processes must be managed in accordance with 'Part 3- Grievances and Appeals' of the SA
+- A nurse practitioner or registered nurse with a specific scope of clinical practice who has their requested scope of clinical practice denied, suspended or varied from their original request must be given the opportunity to appeal the decision to the LHN Chief Executive Officer. - All credentialing and scope of clinical practice appeals processes must be managed in accordance with 'Part 3- Grievances and Appeals' of the SA Health (Health Care Act) Human Resources Manual. - > Appeals must be lodged in writing to the Chief Executive Officer or equivalent within 14 days of receipt of the 'Credentialing Committee's' final determination. - > The LHN Chief Executive Officer must oversee the formation of a 'Credentialing Appeal Panel'.